Varane to Manchester United; Ronaldo to stay at Juventus - Latest news

 Personal terms, transfer fee agreed between all parties

-According to our partners at Sky in Italy, personal terms are agreed and Manchester United are close to agreeing a transfer fee with Real Madrid for Varane.
+According to our partners at Sky in Italy over the last few days, personal terms were agreed and Manchester United agreed a transfer fee of $59 million with Real Madrid for Varane.

-The 28-year-old has won it all at Real Madrid and it has been reported that the World Cup winner wanted a fresh challenge and wasn’t going to extend his contract with the Spanish giants beyond next summer.
+United then confirmed as much as they’ve made another big summer signing.

-Per Fabrizio Romano from Sky in Italy: “Agreement almost done between Man Utd and Real Madrid, just final details to be completed and then paperworks time.
-It’s a ‘matter of hours or days.’
+The 28-year-old has won it all at Real Madrid and it is believed that the World Cup winner wanted a fresh challenge and wasn’t going to extend his contract with the Spanish giants beyond next summer.

-Cutting out some defensive mistakes will be key for United and after signing Jadon Sancho and installing Dean Henderson is their new number one goalkeeper, the final two pieces of the jigsaw for Solskjaer is signing a prolific central striker and a classy holding midfielder.
+Cutting out some defensive mistakes will be key for United, which Varane will help with, and after signing Jadon Sancho and installing Dean Henderson is their new number one goalkeeper, the final two pieces of the jigsaw for Solskjaer is signing a prolific central striker and a classy holding midfielder.

 Cristiano Ronaldo to stay at Juventus despite multiple offers